-Cheryl is a fourth year Ph.D. student in the School of Government and Public Policy.
+Cheryl is a fifth year Ph.D.
+Candidate in the School of Government and Public Policy.
 Her major subfield is Public Policy and Management.
 She has research interests in philanthropy, non-profit management, social enterprises and hybrid organization forms.
 Her research examines the relationships between funding entities and social enterprises and the role of legitimacy in garnering more resources.
 She has worked with Native-led organizations in both the public and private sector and maintains an interest in minority-led nonprofits and community-based nonprofits in traditionally underserved communities.
 She is a former development officer for a national Native nonprofit.

 Cheryl's dissertation examines organizational survival among community development financial institutioins, considering their 'risky' work and mission to provide access to financial capital to underserved communities.
 Dissertation chapters include a legislative history, a qualitative illustrative case study of four organizations (urban, rural, Latino-serving, and Native CDFI), and a quantitative analysis of organizational characteristics and funding outcomes, i.e. diverse funding or revenue streams.

 Cheryl is a citizen of the Nez Perce Nation of Idaho and grew up in Idaho on the Nez Perce reservation.
 She has worked with several Native-led organizations and views organizations in both broad and narrow terms depending on the research purpose and context.
 She earned a M.A. degree in American Indian Studies with a focus on Indian Law and Policy from the University of California, Los Angeles.